www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

 * [x] Provide unsecured local website for testing.
   -> Not needed.
   Adjustments to the standard website deployment, create a #client good enough for testing.
-* [ ] Create detailed visualization of table structure and their performance.
-    * [ ] Every table, lookup and similar need a unique path.
-See Discoverable interface.
-      We need a mechanism that ensure the uniqueness.
-Therefore we need an additional API, where objects register themselves as children with names at a tree structure.
-      An element of such a tree would support the Discoverable interface.
-      In other words, the application should be kind of presentable as a single tree of data.
-    * [ ] Show lookup tables in visualization.
-Currently only Databases and Solutions are visible.
-    * [ ] Create execution statistics.
-    * [ ] Find out runtime penalty caused by too many look up tables.
 * [ ] Create GUI for web server, where one can access and interact with all tables.
     * [x] Create very simple initial HTML renderer for table.
     * [x] Create complete page renderer for table.